Best Sun Shirts for Running of 2025

 • The material gets stinky after a single use

 The rabbit UPF Deflector 2.0 is one of the most lightweight-feeling and comfortable sun shirts we tested.
-Offering UPF 50 protection, one of the highest of any sun shirt on the market, it’s an excellent option for hot sunny days when you want to protect your arms, head, and neck from the sun.
+Offering UPF 50 protection, one of the highest of any sun shirt on the market, it’s an excellent option for hot sunny days to protect your arms, head, and neck from the sun.
 The underarm perforations add extra ventilation to this shirt and release heat effectively.
 While you can wear many sun shirts casually, the perforations make this one look a little more techy than others.

 Rabbit took care of the small details that make a big difference with this shirt.
 The thumb holes to keep the sleeves down and over the hands are solid, comfortable, and easy to get on and off.
 The hood was large enough to fit over a hat and a ponytail, and it stayed securely on our heads when the wind picked up.
 A small brim on the hood provides extra protection if you’re not wearing a hat underneath it.